I Remember You (2017 film): Plot

 Freyr continues to experience his own strange incidents.
 Benni's autistic friend only reveals that Benni was last seen in a "green submarine."
 The seventh bully of Bernódus is found dead after an apparent suicide attempt, and Freyr finds dozens of newspaper clippings about Benni's disappearance in one of his rooms.
 Freyr also learns that the eighth bully was Úrsúla, a woman he knows who is suffering from schizophrenia.
 An addled Úrsúla tells him that Benni is "at the bottom" of "somewhere green," but Freyr is unable to get more out of her; a clairvoyant who claims to be in contact with Benni's ghost gives similar information.
 Meanwhile, Katrin learns that Garðar and Líf were having an affair during their estrangement, which leaves her feeling betrayed.
 However, Garðar and Líf are still in love, and while Katrin is away, they plan to run away together and abandon Katrin.
 As they discuss their feelings, they are attacked by what appears to be a young boy who throws a stone through their window before running away to a nearby whale house.
 Garðar and Líf give chase and encounter Bernódus's ghost inside.
 The chimney then collapses on top of both of them.
 Katrin discovers Garðar dead and Líf mortally wounded.
 Katrin runs to try to find cell phone reception to call for help using Líf's phone, but in doing so discovers that Líf was pregnant with Garðar's baby, and the two were planning to run away together.
-A devastated Katrin leaves without calling, and goes to sleep in the cellar with Bernódus's body.
+A devastated Katrin leaves without calling, and goes to sleep in the cellar next to Bernódus's body.

 Freyr awakens in the middle of the night and goes for a jog, where he once again sees Bernódus's ghost and gives chase.
 Bernódus leads him to a trapped Úrsúla, who claims that Bernódus is always with her; she reveals that she was the last one to see him before his disappearance, and saw him hiding in a boat, which she kept a secret for decades.
 Ursula also adds that Bernodus had been 'woken up' by the arrival of Benni's ghost to the house.
 Bernódus disembarked at the abandoned hamlet, which held the grave of his late mother, whose headstone Katrin discovered; alone, he wandered around the empty house before perishing in the cellar.
 Meanwhile, Benni's friend draws a green submarine, which his mother sends to Dagny.
 In a moment of inspiration, Dagny realizes that what he is describing is not a submarine, but a septic tank.
-She examines the gas station footage where Benni was last seen, and the footage reveals Katrin, Garðar and Líf; they were carrying a septic tank with them to renovate the house with.
+She examines the gas station footage where Benni was last seen, and the footage reveals Katrin, Garðar and Líf; they were carrying a septic tank with them, which they were about to install during the house renovation.